cdnbye/documentation/en/players.md

 ## Introduction
-CDNBye can be integrated into any HTML5 video player that with hls.js built in.
+CDNBye can be integrated into any HTML5 video player with hls.js built in.

 ## videojs
 [Introduction to videojs](http://videojs.com/)